 Want to do the Cami De Cavalls?

 Everything is easily signposted.
 Pack sunscreen, water, a hat and snacks in your backpack to keep you sane.
 Good walking shoes and a happy attitude are an added bonus.
-You can find all my favourite packing essentials in my shop.
 Don’t do a quarter of the island in one day like me.
 Plan accordingly and take your time.
 This is too good to not savour.

 Flights to Menorca